15 Historical Romance Books You Love To Read

 Our heroine, Grace Atwood, is taking a group of women to mail-order brides.
 Her cousin had written to her and asked for it.
 So they need a wagon master because of segregation and racism.
 They’re not allowed to take the train, and they know something bad will happen if they take the train.
 So they want to try it, they need someone to take them by wagon.

 The original wagon master randomly dies overnight, and she finds someone and tracks him down.
-They spend the whole time, though, going to this place with all the mail-order brides, and it’s so much fun.
+They spend the whole time going to this place with all the mail-order brides, and it’s so much fun.
 Also, there’s a little bit of romantic suspense.
-It’s going out at the end like a lot of Beverly Jenkins books have.
-Pick this up if you like the whole mail order bride traveling African-American romance.
+It’s going out at the end like many Beverly Jenkins books have.
+Pick this up if you like the whole mail-order bride-traveling African-American romance.

 Always and Forever